 There is a magnificent eloquence, an expressive spirit and a great power and magic to the depiction of this extraordinary artist here; he is literally the man of stone, ancient and modern at the same time, simultaneously of the present and of the ages, his work and materials at the very essence of his body and soul.
 Loloma’s niece, former apprentice and studio heir, the great Hopi jeweler Verma “Sonwai” Nequatewa, told us recently while viewing “Stone Talker” that she also feels the painting particularly captures Loloma’s special human kindness.

-Charles Loloma’s former home and studio at Hotevilla Village, Third Mesa, Hopi where “Stone Talker” was displayed in the reception area from 1975 to 1990.
+Charles Loloma’s former home and studio at Hotevilla Village, Third Mesa, Hopi where “Stone Talker” was displayed from 1975 to 1990.

 “Charles taught us that beauty is all around us on Hopi;

 in the environment, in the culture, in ceremony.”

 “Stone Talker” is a portrait of Charles Loloma

 as the artist sees Loloma inseparable from his work.”